mswezey23/documentation/docs/gettingStarted/makeRequests.md

 ### JSON-RPC Methods

-Below is a quick command line example using CURL:
+Below is a quick command line example using `curl`:

 ```
 # Be sure to replace YOUR-PROJECT-ID with a Project ID from your Infura dashboard